DKunin/generate-days/README.md

-# Title
+# Generate days

-> This is an example file with default selections.
+> Simple module to generate days of the month

+NB: Currently there is an error, counting week number for january, will fix soon

 ## Table of Contents